The 2020 K. Patricia Cross Future Leaders Award

 - Leadership or potential leadership in the development of others as leaders, scholars, and citizens.

 A faculty member or administrator must nominate the student, with a supporting letter from a second faculty member or administrator.
-The following materials must be submitted for an application to be considered; only complete nominations will be considered:
+The following materials must be submitted for a nomination to be considered; only complete nominations will be considered:

 - a nomination letter from a faculty member or administrator;